srmadscience/jdbcwizard-pub/README.md

 # How is it organized?

 * Each directory is named after the matching Oracle or DB2 version.
 * The [docs directory](https://srmadscience.github.io/jdbcwizard-pub/) contains javadoc pages for Oracle 12.1, which was the last version I worked on.
 As a rule new features were added over time.
 But there are cases where driver behavior changed between versions.
+A good starting point is [ReadOnlyRowSet](https://github.com/srmadscience/jdbcwizard-pub/blob/main/1210/com/orindasoft/pub/ReadOnlyRowSet.java)

 # Can I use it?